tav/togethr/README.md

 ![togethr](https://github.com/downloads/tav/togethr/logo.small.png)

-This repository contains the code and documentation for the [togethr.at]
+This repository contains the code and documentation for the [togethr]
-social action platform.
+action platform.

 **Dev Community**